scdhuang/Getting-and-Cleaning-Data-Project/README.md

 This project aimed to clean a tidy data set for future analysis.

 Once the source files are obtained and unzipped from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, you will need to modify the file.
+Please find more detail description in CodeBook.md.

 Project Summary
 Create a run_analysis.R script that: